 Breastfeed less often

 Stop breastfeeding before your baby is at least 6 months old

 Your baby has certain health problems.
-Breast milk only is usually recommended, but you may need to add formula or other liquids.
-For example, your baby may need this if he or she has low blood sugar (hypoglycemia), loss of body fluids (dehydration), or high levels of bilirubin.
+Breastmilk only is usually recommended, but you may need to add formula or other liquids.
+For example, your baby may need this if he or she has low blood sugar (hypoglycemia), or loss of body fluids (dehydration).

 You have or have had certain health problems.
 There are few reasons why you should not breastfeed your baby.
-Some infections can be passed from your skin to your baby's skin or through your breast milk.
-And some medicines, illegal drugs, and alcohol can be passed to your baby through your breast milk.
-For example, women with HIV, AIDS, chickenpox (varicella), or tuberculosis (TB) should not breastfeed.
-Women taking certain medicines or using drugs or alcohol also should not breastfeed.
+Some infections can be passed through your breastmilk.
+Also, women taking certain medicines or using drugs or alcohol should not breastfeed..

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.